Prescription Drug DWI

 Dallas Prescription Drug DWI Defense Lawyer

 Driving under the influence is commonly associated with alcohol, but in Texas driving while intoxicated means being intoxicated by any substance, including prescription drugs.
-If you are facing a prescription drug DWI charge in Dallas County, Denton County, Collin County, Tarrant County, Rockwall County, Johnson County, Wise County, or Ellis County, contact the experienced DWI defense lawyers of The Law Offices of Richard C. McConathy.
+If you are facing a prescription drug DWI charge in Dallas County, Denton County, Collin County, Tarrant County, Rockwall County, Johnson County, Wise County, or Ellis County, contact the experienced DWI defense lawyers of Law Offices of Richard C. McConathy.

 They will fight to protect your rights while exposing the cracks in the prosecution’s case.
-Your first consultation is free, so call (972) 233-5700 today to see what The Law Offices of Richard C. McConathy can do for your prescription drug DWI case in the Dallas area.
+Your first consultation is free, so call (972) 233-5700 today to see what Law Offices of Richard C. McConathy can do for your prescription drug DWI case in the Dallas area.

 Overview of Prescription Drug DWI Arrests in Dallas/ Fort Worth

 - Prescription Drugs Commonly Abused in Dallas County

 - Legitimate Prescription Not a Valid Texas DWI Defense

 A DUI offense in Texas is known as Driving While Intoxicated, or DWI.
 Texas Penal Code Section § 49.04 states that it is illegal for any person to operate a motor vehicle in a public place in Texas if that individual is intoxicated.
 The term “intoxicated” is defined by Section § 49.04 as either not having the normal use of physical and/or mental faculties due to the presence of alcohol, drugs, dangerous drugs, controlled substances, or any other substance of impairment or having a blood or breath alcohol concentration (BAC) of .08 or higher (per se intoxication).